aaron-grau/curic/react/projects/todos/README.md

 #### `receiveTodos`

 This action lets our state know to reset its list of `todos` and, as such, will also need to pass along a new set of `todos`.
-Therefore, our `receiveTodos` action creator should accept an argument `todos` and return an `action` with `type` `RECEIVE_TODOS` and a `todos` property that represents all of our todos data.
+Write your `receiveTodos` action creator so that it accepts an argument `todos` and returns an action object with `type` `RECEIVE_TODOS` and a `todos` property that represents all of our todos data.

 Your code should look like the following:

 ```js
 export const receiveTodos = todos => ({
   type: RECEIVE_TODOS,